 Earphones, Earbuds, Headphones: Which type Is Safer?

 Earphones, earbuds or headphones can affect your hearing.
 Doctors say that the second leading cause of hearing loss is an improper use of listening devices.
 It’s not surprising since it’s literally the blast of music right into your ear canal, sometimes at the highest volume.
 The damage is measured with decibel levels.
 The sounds higher than 85 decibels are unsafe.
 The longer you listen and the louder the volume is, chances are bigger to damage the hearing.
 A lot of listening devices deliver the sounds above 120 decibels!
 Herewith, earbuds sit inside your ears and already increase the volume of about 9 decibels.
 Headphones are outside the ear, so eventually there’s more need to crank up the volume.
 From the flip side, since earbuds do not block entirely the ambient noise, you’d want to turn up the volume not to hear it.
 Therefore, when regarding over-ear headphones vs earbuds in terms of safety, headphones are found safer.
 However, hearing health depends on the maximum volume and the number of listening hours.

 Which One Is Better for Children?

 The same safety rules might be applied for kids - the more and the louder they listen to music, the more damage they cause to their hearing health.
 That’s why parents should control how much time they listen to music and how loud.
 Some devices feature parental control that allow managing the volume level.

-As you can see, the difference between earphones and headphones lies in design and comfort of use, sound, the kind of noise cancelling, portability.
+As you can see, the difference between earphones, earbuds and headphones lies in design and comfort of use, sound, the kind of noise cancelling, portability.
 However, the biggest advice here will be to focus on your needs and decide accordingly.
-Headphones are mostly used for exercising at a gym and earbuds - for running.
-However, both might be used vice versa if a user finds it comfortable during the physical activity.
+Headphones are mostly used for exercising at a gym, while earbuds and earphones - for running.
+However, all might be used vice versa if a user finds it comfortable during the physical activity.